 Violation Explanation Duration Actions Taken Health Effects Language Detection of 2 Compliance with the Federal Single occurrence Level 1 Assessment Coliforms are bacteria that are naturally present or more revised Total Coliform Rule within sampling completed.
-No further in the environment and are used as an indicator positive total coliform (rTCR) requires that LCWD conduct a Level 1 year action was required. that other, potentially harmful, bacteria may be present.
-Coliforms were found in more samples sample results in a given month Assessment due to 2 or more positive total coliform test in a given month. than allowed and this was a warning of potential problems.
+No further in the environment and are used as an indicator positive total (rTCR) requires that LCWD year action was required. that other, potentially harmful, bacteria may be coliform conduct a Level 1 present.
+Coliforms were found in more samples sample results Assessment due to 2 or more than allowed and this was a warning of potential in a given positive total coliform test in problems. month a given month.